 The mailbox area is usually the most neglected part of the yard but it could be your opportunity to create some landscaping magic.
 Consider this bright, welcoming array of purple flowering plants, light green ground covers and flat stonework to bring color

-to your sidewalk.
+to your path edging.

 Dry Creek Look

 If you don’t want to deal with grass or prefer zero maintenance for your sidewalk strip, consider an attractive alternative like this natural landscape of river rocks, stones and pebbles.

 For Warmer Climates